“Injuries are Predictable and Preventable”

 - Keep all medication in original child-resistant packaging.

-- Never refer to medicine as candy.
+- When teaching children about medication, never refer to medicine as candy.

 - Always read the label and check the dosage each time you give or take medicine.